sreuland/ifttt_demo/README.md

 ### Soroban for IFTTT

 An example template project of IFTTT API, demonstrating Soroban smart contracts integrated as IFTTT triggers and actions.

-If you're reading this document on platform.ifttt.com, go ahead and click the _Remix to Edit_ button in the upper right hand corner.

-That will clone this project and create your own version on your Glitch profile.
+Fork/copy this repo create your own IFTTT API service implementation for your contracts.

-The example is comprised of these components:
+The example template is comprised of these components:

 1. IFTTT PaaS.
 2. IFTTT Service API implementation, a web service we host to front our custom smart contract application.